yasserglez/yasserglez.github.io/content/pages/software.md

 * [kaggle](https://github.com/yasserglez/kaggle) &ndash;
   Code used in Kaggle competitions.
 * [configurator](https://github.com/yasserglez/configurator) &ndash;
-  Python package implementing different reinforcement learning methods for optimizing the user interaction in a configuration process.
+  Python package with reinforcement learning methods for optimizing the user interaction in a configuration process.
 * [copulaedas](https://github.com/yasserglez/copulaedas)
-  &ndash; R package for implementing and studying estimation of distribution algorithms (EDAs) based on copulas.
+  &ndash; R package for developing estimation of distribution algorithms based on copulas.
 * [vines](https://github.com/yasserglez/vines) &ndash; R
-  implementation of the vine graphical models for representing high-dimensional probability distributions.
+  implementation of the vine graphical models for high-dimensional probability distributions.
 * [cec2005benchmark](https://github.com/yasserglez/cec2005benchmark)
   &ndash; R wrapper for the C code of the 25 benchmark functions for the CEC 2005 Special Session on Real-Parameter Optimization.